DevShasa/react_weather_app/README.md

 ## Weather app for Fuzu asessment

+### Features & Technologies
+- Responsive
+- Typescript for additional type safety
+- Skeleton loading components to indicate loading state
+- Unit tests with react testing library

 ![homepage](weather_app.png)
-The wesite is powered by openweater api, to run the api simplu clone the repository and run  `npm ci` then `npm start`
+The website is powered by openweather api, to run the api simply clone the repository and run  `npm ci` then `npm start`

 ## Directory structure
 ![homepage](directory.png)